philanc/luazen/README.md

 	rc4(), a rc4-drop implementation, should be used instead for most uses

 rc4(str, key) => encrypted (or decrypted) string
-	this a rc4-drop encryption with a 256-byte drop
-	(ie. the rc4 state is initialized by "encrypting" a 256-byte block of zero bytes before strating the encyption of the string) arguments and return are the same as rc4raw() key length must be 16 (or nil, error msg is returned)
+	this is a rc4-drop encryption function with a 256-byte drop (ie. the rc4 state is initialized by "encrypting" a 256-byte block of zero bytes before starting the encyption of the string) arguments and return are the same as rc4raw() key length must be 16 (or nil, error msg is returned)